How are you storing and organizing Amazon MWS data in my target data destination?

 Detailed table schemas are defined by Amazon.
 If we detect a change we version the source tables and views that we store in your data destination.
 Asa result, we suggest checking the Amazon documentation for the latest information on the data feeds.

-Amazon "generally" keeps their schemas up to date:
+Amazon "generally" keeps its schemas up to date:

 How do I JOIN data across tables and views?